FrendaWinter/My-Ruby-Repo/README.md

 * `currencyConverter.rb` ~ CLI app for currency conversion
 * `getVersionFromFile.rb` ~ CLI app that return file version when you input the download link or file path
-* `getWeather.rb` ~ CLI app will returns the weather information of the input city name
-* `movieSearch.rb` ~ CLI app that searched movies and returns info
-* `stockSearch.rb` ~ CLI app that searches stock info.
 * `timeConverter.rb` ~ This Ruby CLI app for Time conversion
 * `youtubeDownloader.rb` ~ CLI App the return mp4 file of Youtube link